Rational homotopy of complex projective varieties with normal isolated singularities: Purity implies formality

 \section{Purity implies formality}

-In this section we show that the purity of the weight filtration of a complex projective variety up to a certain degree, implies formality of the variety up to the same degree.
-As an application, we show that the Malcev completion of the fundamental group of every normal projective variety with isolated singularities is formal.
+In this section we give a simple proof of the fact that the purity of the weight filtration of a complex projective variety up to a certain degree, implies formality of the variety up to the same degree.
+A direct application is the formality of the Malcev completion of the fundamental group of projective varieties with normal isolated singularities.

 \begin{defi}Let $r\geq 0$ be an integer.
 A morphism of cdga's $f:A\to B$ is called \textit{$r$-quasi-isomorphism} if the induced morphism in cohomology $H^i(f):H^i(A)\to H^i(B)$ is an isomorphism for all $i\leq r$ and a monomorphism for $i=r+1$. \end{defi}